Skip to main content

 • Insure, maintain and repair your property.

 • Pay for medical or care home fees.
-However, please note that your attorneys will not be able to make specific decisions about your care but just deal with the financial aspects.
+However, please note that your attorneys will not be able to make specific decisions about your care, but will be able to deal with the financial aspects.

 • Use your money to pay for any equipment, vehicle, etc. for you.